TimChinye/NestYourCSS/to-do-list.md

 - Allow Editor Customization [Demo](https://ace.c9.io/demo/keyboard_shortcuts.html)
 - Add a Table of Contents page within settings section (similar to Figma's Layers component) for all nested selectors within the code editor
 - Add an anti-adblock background, along with a border
+- Allow the `input.css` file can be clicked on, when it’s clicked on it turns into an input field with the placeholder text “Insert url...”, if you un-focus it or press enter goes back to “input.css”, if you provide a url and then un-focus it or press enter, it’ll inject the css to into the editor, and change the file name from “input.css” to the provided file’s name (or if it’s too long or doesn’t end with .css: “provided.css”, “linked.css” or “external.css”)

 ## Much later:
 - Full revamp